Diabetes service (Richmond)

 • Retinal screening service, based at Teddington Memorial Hospital and provided by St. Georges Hospital retinal screening service

-• Structured education sessions – Nationally accredited programme DESMOND programmes for Newly Diagnosed and Foundation course FOR THOSE WITH Established Diabetes.
+• Structured education sessions – DESMOND.
+Nationally accredited programme for Newly Diagnosed and Foundation courses for those with Established Diabetes.

 • BERTIE - Diabetes Education Programme for people with Type 1 Diabetes.